dibendughosal/Practice-Questions/README.md

 23. Write a program to print the highest frequency character in a string.
 24. Write a program to remove blank spaces in a string.
 25. Write a program to replace lowercase letters with uppercase & vice versa in a string.
-26. Make a system that can store information of allstudents, teachers & staff of your college in the formof structures.
+26. Make a system that can store information of all students, teachers & staff of your college in the form of structures.
-27. You can also make this into a C Project with otherfunctionalities like cgpa calculation of students,storing attendance etc.
+27. You can also make this into a C Project with other functionalities like cgpa calculation of students,storing attendance etc.
 28. Write a program to read a string from a file &output to the user.
-29. Replace the data in file of Q(a) with the number ofvowels in the string.
+29. Replace the data in file of Q(a) with the number of vowels in the string.
-30. Format the information of 5 students (name,marks, cgpa, course) in a table like structure in a file.
+30. Format the information of 5 students (name,marks, cgpa, course) in a table-like structure in a file.
 31. Search about what is a 'dangling pointer' in C.
 32. Search about what is 'memory leak' in C.
 33. Allocate memory for 500 integers using calloc &then store first 500 natural numbers in that space.